grafana/tempo/docs/sources/tempo/configuration/_index.md

             # the metrics if present.
             [dimensions: <list of string>]

+            # Custom labeling of dimensions is possible via a list of maps consisting of
+            # 'name' <string>, source_labels <list of string>, join <string>
+            # 'name' will be what appears in the metrics, 'source_labels' are the actual
+            # attributes that will make up the value of the label and 'join' is the
+            # separator if multiple source_labels are provided
+            [MetricsGeneratorProcessorSpanMetricsDimensionMappings: <list of map>]
+            # Enable target_info metrics
+            [MetricsGeneratorProcessorSpanMetricsEnableTargetInfo: <bool>]
             # Attribute Key to multiply span metrics
             [span_multiplier_key: <string> | default = ""]